vekatze/neut/book/src/modules.md

 }
 ```

-After specifying a key of a static source file in `import`, you can use it in `include-text` to embed the file's content to the source file at compile time.
+After specifying a key for a static source file in `import`, you can use it in `include-text` to embed the file's content into the source file at compile time.
 Here, `include-text` assumes that the encoding of the static file is UTF-8.

 The compiler triggers recompilation when necessary by comparing the modification times of static resources and source files.
 In the code above, for example, the compiler recompiles `foo.nt` if you modify the content of `some-file.txt`.